Skilled Worker Dependant Visa: Complete Guide

 • a dependent child under the age of 18 of the Skilled Worker.

-If you are aged 16 or over and applying as the dependent child of a Skilled Worker, you must live with the principal applicant or primary visa-holder, unless you are either in full-time education at boarding school, college or university.
-You must also be financially supported by them, not be married or in a civil partnership, nor have any children.
+If you are aged 16 or over and applying as the dependent child of a Skilled Worker, you must usually live with the principal applicant (the primary visa holder) unless you are in full-time education at a boarding school, college, or university.
+You must also be financially supported by the principal applicant, not be married or in a civil partnership, and must not have any children of your own.

 How to apply for a Skilled Worker Dependant visa